artuurs-github/artuurs-github/README.md

-If you want to contact me, then you can reach me here: https://www.linkedin.com/in/artuurs-dancis/
+If you want to contact me, you can reach me here: https://www.linkedin.com/in/artuurs-dancis/